 How do I connect experiment assignment data from LaunchDarkly or Optimizely to my product event data?+

 Export your variant assignment log from your feature flag tool and your event or outcome data as separate CSV files, or connect the database tables directly.
-AnalityQa AI AI joins on user ID and makes the merged dataset available for the full analysis — primary metric, segments, and guardrails — in one session.
+AnalityQa joins on user ID and makes the merged dataset available for the full analysis — primary metric, segments, and guardrails — in one session.

 What plan do I need to run guardrail metric checks alongside primary metric analysis?+